solar panel installation

 3. You can increase your home value without increasing your property tax, thanks to Texas law that exempts your solar panels from your assessed value.

-4. Take advantage of federal tax credits for solar, available through 2030.
+4. You can take advantage of federal tax credits for solar panel installation, available through 2030.

 5. You can get rebates from Texas utilities, depending on where you live.

-7. Ability to sell excess solar power back to the grid, known as solar buyback electricity plans.
+7. You have the ability to sell excess solar power back to the grid through solar buyback electricity plans.

 So really, no matter where you live in Texas, you should look into solar panels for your home.

-What Makes a City in Texas Best for Solar Panels?
+What Makes a Texas City Best for Solar Panels?

 Deciding what makes a city the “best” for solar panels depends on how you define best.